turingschool/mod-0-curriculum/session4/index.md

 ## Housekeeping and Goals
 ### Wins

-- Fairly high scores on hooking up a remote to your local repository!
-This is great!
-Keep practicing!
-And, definitely go over the task 1 from the hw again if it's still fuzzy.
-- Similar scores for navigating Github as well as forking and cloning
+- Good survey scores regarding git and github.

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
 Make sure you're checking them.
-We'll reach out in slack if things are missing or super off.
+We'll reach out in slack if we have major concerns.
 - Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
 Always run ls after cloning

 ### Other Notes